buiminhhai1/react-js-udemy-note/README.md

 Be consistent and decide, where do you want to transform and prepare your data, the action creator or reducer, I recommend the latter but ultimately it's up to you, just take a consistent route.

 ### 9. Using Action Creators and Get State

+## Section 17:
+### 1.Introduction
+and learned a couple of other useful things too which I now also want to apply to our course project.
+Obviously we got a whole checkout process

+### 2. Install Redux devtools.
+because I want to be able to analyze my store.

+navigate away
+this is not per se wrong or anything like that but we can also outsource it to action creators even though for synchronous action creators, it's not really neccessary but it is a consistent